Three Sisters Falls Trail

 When the river is flowing, the pools beneath the falls offer a cool and refreshing spot for a swim.
 Some of the more adventurous hikers will take to the falls for an exhilarating slide down the slippery rock face before splashing into the pool below.

 When the river is dry, the pools get green and stagnant.
-Sadly, they are also a collection point for litter that’s been left by some less respectful visitors.
+Sadly, the pools are also a collection point for litter left by previous visitors.

 If you feel like doing a little climbing and scrambling, you can work your way up and even past each of the three falls.
 Climbing and scrambling past each of the three falls can be precarious, so be cautious if you decide to attempt the climb.

 This was a challenging hike, especially considering that we hit the trail at about 11:00 am on a blistering hot August morning.
 By the time we were ready to start our ascent out of the valley, it was 1:00 pm and the temperature was hovering around 100 degrees.
-We were warned by a park ranger at the campground where we were staying that of all the times to choose this hike, we had probably chosen the worst.
+A park ranger at the campground where we were staying warned us that of all the times to choose this hike, we had probably chosen the worst.
 He was right.

 Final Thoughts on Three Sisters Falls